-- C. Other noncredit or nondegree types of instructional services; and - 3.
-Projections of FTE enrollment based on documented demand for educational services to be offered by the proposed institution from areas within the proposed district's service area that are not currently within an existing community college district. - (E) Standard 5.
+(E) Standard 5.
 The financial viability of the proposed district is dependent on several interrelated factors involving the estimation of both revenue and operating costs.
 The basis for computing operating costs is given in this subsection.
 The relevant revenue factors are assessed valuation of the proposed district, local tax levy and local tax income generated from the assessed valuation; student fee level and student fee income; state aid income; and other income.
 The local portion of revenue consists of the income generated by the tax levy on the assessed valuation of taxable, tangible property in the proposed district.
 The assessed valuation of the proposed district is a critical factor.
 The assessed valuation of the proposed district shall provide adequate financial support to the proposed district as determined by the coordinating board.
 The revenue derived from student fees is dependent upon the FTE enrollment and the fee amount charged to each student.
-Methods for computing these factors as well as state aid income and other income are given as follows: - 1.
-Operating costs.
+Methods for computing these factors as well as state aid income and other income are given as follows:

+1. Operating costs.
 Estimations of operating costs are for education and general, and do not include capital expenditures or costs for auxiliary purposes.
-The estimated operating costs shall be based upon a student faculty ratio of twenty to one (20:1) and faculty compensation which is sufficient to attract and retain qualified and competent faculty; - 2.
-Student fee income.
-This factor is determined by computing the average percent of total income, less auxiliary and restricted, provided by student fees at existing community college districts, established under the provisions of sections 178.770-178.890, RSMo for the most recent fiscal year for which data are available preceding the new district proposal.
+The estimated operating costs shall be based upon a student faculty ratio of twenty to one (20:1) and faculty compensation which is sufficient to attract and retain gualified and competent faculty;

+2. Student fee income.
+This factor is determined by computing the average percent of total income, less auxiliary and restricted, provided by student fees at existing community junior college districts, established under the provisions of sections 178.770-

+178.890, RSMo for the most recent fiscal year for which data are available preceding the new district proposal.
 If the proposed district has a population of two hundred thousand (200,000) or fewer, the average for existing districts with populations of two hundred thousand (200,000) or fewer shall be used.
 If the proposed district has a population of over two hundred thousand (200,000), the average for all existing districts shall be used.
-This factor shall be computed by the coordinating board staff: - 3.
-State aid income.
-This factor is determined by applying the current method of determining state aid to the five (5)-year projected size and program diversity of the proposed community college.
 This factor shall be computed by the coordinating board staff;

+3. State aid income.
+This factor is determined by applying the current method of determining state aid to the five (5)-year projected size and program diversity of the proposed community junior college.
+This factor shall be computed by the coordinating board staff;

-- 4. Other income.
+4. Other income.
 An amount equal to two percent (2%) of the estimated cost of operations shall be allowed as estimation of other income for districts with populations of two hundred thousand (200,000) or less and an allowance of one-half percent (.5%) for proposed districts of over two hundred thousand (200,000) population.
-If the proposed new district feasibility study categorically demonstrates, in the judgment of the coordinating board, other reliable sources of income, the actual dollars so demonstrated may be added to the two percent (2%) or one-half percent (.5%) allowance; - 5.
-Local tax levy.
+If the proposed new district feasibility study categorically demonstrates, in the judgment of the coordinating board, other reliable sources of income, the actual dollars so demonstrated may be added to the two percent (2%) or one-half percent (.5%) allowance;

+5. Local tax levy.
 The tax levy per one hundred dollars (\$100) assessed valuation, for purposes of computing the adequacy of the assessed valuation to support the proposed district, shall be the maximum levy allowed, without voter approval, by section 178.870, RSMo, as follows:

 LEVY ASSESSED VALUATION

-\$.10 \$1.5 Billion plus
+\$ 10 \$1,000,000,000 plus

-.20 \$750 Million but less than \$1.5 Billion
+.20 \$500 Million but less than \$1 Billion

-.30 \$500 Million but less than \$750 Million
+.30 \$250 Million but less than \$500 Million

-.40 Less than \$500 Million; and
+.40 Less than \$250,000,000; and